juliencol/unify/README.md

 rails db:create
 ```

 7. Take the time to code your feature then push your branch and write a pull request.
-Don't hesitate make several commits for the same feature.
+Don't hesitate to make several commits for the same feature.
 ```bash
 git add .
 git commit -m "sexy feature added"